-What in the world happened?
-Hah!
-I had an old MacBook Pro from 2012 and I wasn’t able to unload the 700+ videos and photographs to its memory.
+What happened?
+Well, I had an old MacBook Pro from 2012 and I wasn’t able to unload the 700+ videos and photographs to its memory.
 I had an external drive but even transferring the files from the SD card to my external memory took a hot minute.
 So I decided to download them in batches; as soon as I began drafting a blog post about a specific city, I would extract the files pertaining to that particular portion of our trip over time.
 Makes sense, right?

 So, when life gives you lemons, you own up to it.
 There’s no way around it.
 There’s also no point in playing the blame game.
 Whether it was on you or not, you won’t accomplish anything by assigning fault to your particular situation.
 When life gives you lemons, take a step back and ask yourself,

 "Am I going to sit here, moping and wallowing about the lemons in my life?
-About the things which didn’t go quite according to plan?
+About the things which didn’t go according to plan?
 Or am I going to learn from this experience, stand up, brush it off, and move forward?"

 The harsh reality is, life doesn’t stop for anyone.
-Things go right, things go wrong, and the world keeps spinning (kinda sounds like the lyrics to a 90’s song, right?)
+Things go right, things go wrong, and the world keeps spinning (kinda sounds like the lyrics to a 90’s song, lol.)
 The choice is yours, are you going to let a negative or unforeseen event stop you and derail you from your path?
 I don’t think so.